-Author: Amy Cox (Corporate Planning and Reporting Officer)
+Amy Cox (Corporate Planning and Reporting Officer) Author:

-Collaborative and responsive leadership that meets the Community Plan Goal:
+Collaborative and responsive leadership that meets the Community Plan Goal: expectations and anticipates the needs of the community.

-6.2.1 - Maintain a strong focus on financial discipline to
+6.2.1 - Maintain a strong focus on financial discipline to enable Council to properly respond to the needs of the communities it serves.